heig-vkaelin/API-2021-Java-IO/README.md

 For this lab, we will try the following workflow:
 * create a branch for the entire lab (you call it "dev", "lab" or whatever you want)
 * commit code as soon as possible and push the branch to your fork
-* open a PR.
+* open a PR (_Pull Request_).
 In the name of the PR, start with `[WIP] `.
 This makes it easy for us to see that you are still working on the lab (Work In Progress)
 * even if tests are still red, we have a communication space while you work on the lab
 * whenever you push a new commit, we will be able to see it (and possibly to comment it)
 * at some point, all your tests will be green: you can then signal that you are done; for that, change the name of your PR.
 Replace `[WIP] ` with `[TOREVIEW] `.

 Push commits as often as possible (whenever you make progress, turn a test green, etc.).

+Once you created your PR, an automatic process will be triggered in it each time you push new code in your branch.
+This process will automatically run all the tests with a `mvn clean test` command (in a private Linux environment hosted by GitHub) and will fail if one of the test did not pass.
+This will help us to validate your laboratories, and this will also help you to have an automatic feedback on your work.

 If you want to use private branches, you can do so.
 But then, don't create individual PRs.